ArseniyBorezkiy/spring-js/README.md

 - Support bean scopes (singleton, prototype, global).
 - Support beans mappings using tokens (Symbol) and strings (i.e. "bean1").
 - Support convinience beans testings using decorators and test context.
+- Support json context based configuration files (like ClassPathXmlApplicationContext in java).
 - Has many tests and examples in tests folders.
 - Has production use in one bank for make complex engine based on PIXI/Konva.